Murder Mystery Game AI

 Success at your next gathering comes down to three things: choosing the right game type, planning logistics carefully, and actively facilitating engagement.

 First, pick games aligned with your group's energy.
-Team-based games like Codenames eliminate the frustration of waiting for your turn.
-Social deduction games like Werewolf transform natural group dynamics into compelling gameplay.
-Party games like Jackbox ensure accessibility across ages and experience levels—your 8-year-old nephew and your 78-year-old grandmother can both participate meaningfully.
+Team-based games eliminate the frustration of waiting for your turn.
+Social deduction games transform natural group dynamics into compelling gameplay.
+Party games ensure accessibility across ages and experience levels—your 8-year-old nephew and your 78-year-old grandmother can both participate meaningfully.

 Second, logistics matter more than most hosts realize.
 Test your setup beforehand: Can everyone see the board or screen?
 Is the audio clear enough for 25 people?
 Do you have enough seating arranged so players can see each other's faces during social deduction rounds?
 These details separate smooth, flowing games from chaotic experiences that frustrate players.